Nat-Stone/Collision-Gravitation-Simulator/README.md

 # Physics-Simulator
-This physics simulator is capable of simulating rigid collisions and gravity, with related constants such as little g, big G, friction, and restitution being adjustable variables in an in-simulation menu.
+This physics simulator is capable of simulating rigid collisions and gravitation, with related constants such as little g, big G, friction, and restitution being adjustable variables in an in-simulation menu.
 Movable balls and immovable rectangular, circular, and custom walls are supported.

 Default system is the Earth orbitting our Sun, with actual values for G, the masses, and the distances Positive directions are right and down